Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 On November 8, 2022, California Voters upheld Sentate Bill 793, prohibiting retailers from selling most flavored tobacco products.
 For more information, visit the California Department of Public Health website.

-On June 15, 2022 the Scotts Valley city council banned the sale of all flavored tobacco products, including menthol.
+On June 15, 2022 the Scotts Valley City Council banned the sale of flavored tobacco products, including menthol.
 Now all five jurisdictions in Santa Cruz County have equal protections against the sale of these products.
 Scotts Valley also banned smoking in outdoor dining establishments.
-Thank you to the city council for their leadership!

 Santa Cruz and Watsonville Pass Tobacco Waste Resolutions!